North Carolina State Ports Bookmark this

-North Carolina's Ports of Wilmington and Morehead City, plus inland terminals in Charlotte and in the Piedmont Triad at Greensboro, have the capability and capacity to serve as competitive alternatives to ports in neighboring states.
+North Carolina's Ports of Wilmington and Morehead City, plus the inland terminal in Charlotte, have the capability and capacity to serve as competitive alternatives to ports in neighboring states.
 Owned and operated by the Ports Authority, North Carolina's port system combines modern facilities and abundant capacity with the commitment to excel in service to our customers, without taxpayer subsidy.

 The Port is a C-TPAT certified location and is designated as Foreign Trade Zone 214.

 Recent and ongoing improvement to regional and national highway networks make surface transportation supporting the Port of Wilmington superior to neighboring ports.
 CSX Transportation provides daily service for boxcar, tanker and general cargo services.

 The Port of Wilmington has ample capacity to support today’s cargo volumes.

 *Source: North Carolina Ports - Ports of Wilmington